Shriram-s-DevOps-Notes/Ansible/Documents/Playbook_theory.md

     name: httpd
     state: restarted
 ```
-* As we discussed earlier yum, service..etc are called as modules.
+* As we discussed earlier yum, service..etc are called modules.
 ---
 #### hosts:
-* In "hosts" section you have to specify in which host you want to run this playbook
+* In the "hosts" section you have to specify in which host you want to run this playbook
-* For example if i want to run this playbook locally i will set host as **"localhost"**
+* For example if I want to run this playbook locally I will set the host as **"localhost"**
 * If you want to run the playbook on all the hosts then set the hosts to **"all"**
-* You can set the host to perticular group also.
+* You can set the host to a particular group also.
 ---
 #### become:
-*  become word will allow ansible playbook root privilage.
+*  Become Word will allow Ansible playbook root privileges.
 * become method can also be set to **"su"** or **"sudo"** or **"root"**
 ---
 #### gather_facts
-* When you run the playbook you may notice that even you did't mentioned there will be a section called gathering facts.
+* When you run the playbook you may notice that even if you didn't mention there will be a section called gathering facts.
-* gather_fact will collect all the details like IP address, DNS server details, server-architecture and many more details from all the servers which you mentioned in your hosts section.
+* gather_fact will collect all the details like IP address, DNS server details, server architecture, and many more details from all the servers that you mentioned in your hosts section.
-* **Note: Fact gathering will only collect the fact's from the servers which we mentioned in "hosts" section.**
+* **Note: Fact gathering will only collect the facts from the servers that we mentioned in the "hosts" section.**
 ```
 [root@ip-172-31-32-49 playbooks]# ansible-playbook test_1.yml